MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P3-The-Sushi-Tower/content.md

 >

 It's handy to be able to specify the number of pieces to add at one time, again you need access to the last sushi piece added as it will help you make a decision on what piece should go next.
 Remember that you seeded the stack with a few manual pieces so there will always be some sushi in the tower.

-The *random* function is called to generate a *CGFloat* between `0` and `1`, think of it as the equivalent of rolling a number between 0 and 100.
-You can then take that value and check it against your game chance weights, in this case if it's under `0.45` e.g. You want to assign a weight with 45% chance of this event happening.
-Then a `.left` sushi will be produced and added to the tower.
+The `arc4random_uniform(n)` returns a random number from `0` to `n - 1`.
+Our logic above looks at the value returned and generates sushi piece with chopsticks on the left if the number is less than (`<`) 45, if the number is 45 or greater and less than 90 it generates a piece with the chopsticks on the right, if the number is 90 or greater the piece has no chopsticks.

-##Stocking the sushi tower
+## Stocking the sushi tower

 Why don't you try out this method and add `10` new sushi pieces to the tower.

 > [solution]
-> Add the following code to the end of `didMove(to:)`
+> Add the following code to the end of `didMove(to view:)`
 >
 ```
 /* Randomize tower to just outside of the screen */
-addRandomPieces(10)
+addRandomPieces(total: 10)
 ```
 >